akka/akka/akka-docs/scala/stm.rst

 - ``propagation`` - For controlling how nested transactions behave.
 - ``traceLevel`` - Transaction trace level.

-You can also specify the default values for some of these options in akka.conf.
+You can also specify the default values for some of these options in ``akka.conf``.
 Here they are with their default values:

 ::